Posted By Norman Gasbarro on January 25, 2013

 Of the stories, several have significance to Civil war studies.
 For example, the story on Jacob L. Wolfgang (1828-1904) on page 162 reports his Civil War service; there are several stories on the Simmy family, African Americans who lived in the valley; and, the stories on the Schlegel’s, the Klinger’s, the Zartman’s, and others give some idea of what life was like for those of the Civil War generation, even if those described did not actually serve in the military during the war.

 One person not previously included in the Civil War Research Project who now will be included as a result of being “discovered” in the book, is Henry B. Clark.
 In the section entitled, “Something About Rough and Ready and the Emergency Militia – Henry B. Clark – Farmer and Defender of Freedom,” an extensively researched piece by Elaine Maurer Moran is presented in which she tells the story of her third-great grandfather and how he responded as a member of the Emergency Militia of 1863.
-Henry B. Clark, and the information about him presented in the book, along with additional discovered records will be added to the files at the Gratz Historical Society.
+Henry B. Clark, and the information about him presented in the book, along with additional discovered records will be added to the project files.

 Henry B. Clark was the son of Johannes Clark and Maria [Bauman] Clark, and was nearly 39 years old when he was called into service as a member of the 33rd Pennsylvania Infantry (Emergency of 1863), Company G, where he served as a Sergeant from 26 June 1863 through the duration of the emergency until 4 August 1863 when he was discharged.
 He was a farmer who was married to a daughter of the Rev. Isaac Stiehly of the valley and left eight small children at home when he went off to war.
 Elaine Maurer Moran tells the following of Henry B. Clark‘s service: